Observational constraints on inflationary models with non-minimally derivative coupling by ACT: Introduction

 A widely studied class of inflationary models with nonminimal coupling involves a scalar field coupled to the Ricci scalar via a term of the form $f(\phi)R$, which is a specific case of the more general scalar-tensor theory $F(\phi,R)$ \cite{Guo:2010jr,Jiang:2013gza,Boubekeur:2015xza}.
 This type of coupling can be removed through a conformal transformation, reducing the theory to GR with a redefined scalar sector.
 However, if the kinetic term of the scalar field is non-minimally coupled to the curvature tensor, a conformal transformation cannot recast the model into a scalar-tensor theory \cite{Amendola:1993uh}.
 Generally, non-minimally derivative couplings introduce higher than second-order derivatives in the field equations and extra degrees of freedom, potentially leading to the Boulware-Deser ghost \cite{Boulware:1972zf}.
 A particular choice, where the derivative coupling takes the form $G^{\mu\nu}\phi_{,\mu}\phi_{,\nu}$ which is a special case of the most general Horndeski theory \cite{Horndeski:1974wa}, avoids this issue because the resulting field equations in Horndeski theory contain no higher than second derivatives \cite{Horndeski:1974wa,Sushkov:2009hk}.
-Moreover, the gravitationally enhanced friction associated with this coupling slows down the evolution of the scalar field \cite{Germani:2010gm,Germani:2010ux,Yang:2015pga}.
+Moreover, the new Higgs inflation model, through the introduction of the non-minimally derivative coupling, satisfies the unitarity bound \cite{Germani:2010gm,Germani:2010ux}.
+The gravitationally enhanced friction resulting from this coupling also slows down the evolution of the scalar field \cite{Germani:2010gm,Germani:2010ux,Tsujikawa:2012mk,Yang:2015pga}.
 In this paper, we show that various inflationary models with such non-minimally derivative coupling are well consistent with the latest ACT data.

 The paper is organized as follows.
 In Section \ref{sec2}, we introduce the non-minimally derivative coupling model and present the expressions for the slow-roll parameters under the high friction condition.
 We then review the scalar and tensor perturbations within this context.
 In Section \ref{sec3}, we derive the expressions for the scalar spectral tilt $n_s$ and the tensor-to-scalar ratio $r$ for various inflationary models featuring non-minimal derivative coupling.
 A detailed comparison between numerical results and theoretical predictions for both the non-minimally derivative coupling scenario and the standard GR case is provided.
 Additionally, we use the latest ACT data release to constrain the model parameters.
 Finally, our conclusions are summarized in Section \ref{sec4}.